 Dancing Rabbit Sculpture

-Pitseolak Qimirpik (1986 - ) is a young Cape Dorset carver who’s quickly established himself as both apprentice (to his father, renowned Dorset carver Kelly Qimirpik) and contemporary artist.
-He has successfully distinguished himself through juxtaposition, marrying pop-culture signifiers with traditional carving.
+Pitseolak Qimirpik (1986 - ) is a young Cape Dorset carver who’s quickly established himself as both apprentice (his father is renowned Dorset carver Kelly Qimirpik) and contemporary artist.
+Indeed, Qimirpik has successfully distinguished himself through this very juxtaposition, marrying pop-culture signifiers with traditional carving.
 He sits at the helm of a surging generation of Inuit artists who are reconfiguring their position onto history, traditional media, and narrative figuration.
 It’s a group who’s establishing itself through an aesthetic more easily situated in the contemporary artworld, while never fully divorced from its ancestral associations and formal base.
 Qimirpik, like so many of his contemporaries, continues to make the link between the two.